 Firstly, when setting goals for your own family, you will look at relationships , then practical goals - such as money management, sewing skills, woodwork etc and finally take some time considering academic goals.

-Read more about how to create your goals, step by step for your own family:
+Read more about how to create your goals, and create your own unique vision statement for your family.
+This page helps you to work through goals in a step by step manner.- Setting Goals for your family.

 It doesn't matter whether you've been homeschooling for a week or a life-time, but we all need to be reminded of what is important.

 Would you like some guided help to Keep on Track?